 Ak Orda Presidential Palace was officially opened in 2004 on the left bank of the Ishim River.
 Although the palace is the place of work for the president, it is not the presidential residence.
 However, the palace houses the presidential administrative staff that works at the palace.

 More recently, the Khan Shatyr was completed and opened to the public in 2010.
 Historically, the Kazakhs have lived a nomadic lifestyle.
 Therefore, this may explain why the building is actually a giant fabric tent.
 Even so, the “tent” features modern facilities such as a shopping center, mini golf, a river boating center and even a indoor beach resort.

 Efficiently, the fabric tent maintains a moderate internal temperature while outside the climate can fluctuate dramatically.
 Transparently, the fabric allows sunlight to enter the structure which greatly assists with temperature regulation.
 Additionally, the structure is 150 meters high at the apex and has an elliptical base covering 35 acres.

 The mosque was a gift from the Emir of Qatar following the agreement between him and President Nazarbayev.
-The architecture of the mosque is dedicated to the Prophet Muhammad.
-Therefore, it is 40 meters high which is the age of the prophet when he first received revelations from God.
+Nur-Astana Mosque is 40 meters high which is the age of the prophet when he first received revelations from God.
 Furthermore, the height of the minarets are 63 meters each symbolizing the age of the prophet when he died.